Lightning Decision Jam

 Meetings are a waste of time.
 We all know this.
-Discussion start as a lion and end as a rabbit fur.
+The discussion starts as a lion and ends as rabbit fur.
 Why?

 People tend to discuss!

-Lightning Decision Jam (LDJ) is a format for group decisioning.
-All open, unstructured discussion are replaced with a clear, timeboxed structured process.
-LDJ has its background in design thinking.
+Lightning Decision Jam (LDJ) is a format for group decisions.
+All open, unstructured discussions are replaced with a clear, time-boxed structured process.
+LDJ has a background in design thinking.